 • Doggie Beds: Consider if your dog will be sleeping in your tent with you or have their own tent.
 Having their own tent gives them the freedom to have a nap and cool down.

-• Food & Water bowls: Although water bowls will be situated around the campsite, please ensure you have water bowls available at your campsite.
+• Food & Water bowls: Please ensure you have water bowls available at your campsite.
 Food can be measured out and placed in separate containers for easy feeding.

 • Yummy treats (very useful for recall purposes).